-With an increase in the application and use of computing in the health care industry, there is an unprecedented need for professionals who can harness the creative power of information technology to the information and data needs of health care.
-This includes the acquisition, storage, and retrieval of patient data, as well as access to electronically maintained medical knowledge for use in patient care, research, and education.
-Professionals in the field require computing expertise; an understanding of formal medical terminology, clinical processes, and guidelines; and an understanding of how information and communication systems can be used to successfully deliver patient information in various health care settings.
+With an increase in the application and use of computing in the health care industry, there is an unprecedented need for professionals who can harness the creative power of information technology to make an impact on the acquisition, storage, management, and retrieval of patient data, as well as access medical data needed to improve patient care, research, and education.
+A health informatics masters provides professionals with an understanding of formal medical terminology, clinical processes, and guidelines; and an understanding of how information and communication systems can be used to successfully deliver patient information in various health care settings.

-Health informatics, MS degree, typical course sequence
+Health Informatics, MS degree, typical course sequence

 Sem.
 Cr.
 Hrs.

-Introduction to Medical Informatics
+Introduction to Health Informatics

 This course provides a rigorous introduction to the principles of medical informatics.
 The focus of this course is on the study of the nature of medical information and its use in clinical practice and clinical quality improvement.
 Key topics include: the electronic medical record (EMR) and its impact on health care delivery, the Internet and mobile computing as sources of medical information, Health care information systems, the software development lifecycle, the importance of the informatics specialists in medicine and the various roles they can play, and government economic incentives and policy issues in healthcare such as privacy, confidentiality, including health care regulatory and accreditation issues and the Health Insurance Portability and Accountability Act (HIPAA).
 Students will participate in online discussion of medical informatics.
 They will also investigate several topics of interest in the field and provide presentations.
 (This class is restricted to degree-seeking graduate students or those with permission from instructor.)
 Lecture 3 (Fall).

 Clinical Information Systems

 A study of the component approach to clinical information systems.
 Students will learn about the evolution of Health Information Systems, and the variety of systems offered by vendors at the present time.
 The importance of the Electronic Health Record (EHR), the Computerized Physician Order Entry (CPOE) and Clinical Decision Support will be stressed as they become the focal points in clinical information systems.
 The following components will be studied in detail: patient, activity, health record, knowledge, and security components.
 The role of imaging management and integration will also be reviewed.
 (Prerequisites: MEDI-701 or equivalent course and graduate student standing.)
 Lecture 3 (Spring).

 Capstone in Health Informatics

 This team-based course provides students with the opportunity to apply the knowledge and skills learned in coursework to design, develop, and implement a solution to a real problem in the medical informatics domain.
 Project teams also will be responsible for submitting a final project report, and for making a final presentation to project stakeholders.
 (Completion of first year courses) (Prerequisite: MEDI-701 and MEDI-705 and MEDI-735 and MEDI-704 and HCIN-610 and Graduate standing.)
 Lecture 3 (Summer).